ApryseSDK/pdftron-react-native/README.md

 --- | --- | ---
 bookmarkJson | string | the list of current bookmarks in JSON format

-### thumbnailFilterModes
+### hideThumbnailFilterModes
 array of `Config.ThumbnailFilterMode` tags, optional

-Defines filter modes that can show on thumbnail view.
-If null, all modes will be displayed
+Defines filter modes that should be hidden on thumbnail view

 Example: